How to recycle e-waste?

 Countries that generated the most WEEE per capita

-With e-waste, proper management and recycling are crucial.
-It contains toxic substances that are released into the environment during informal recycling, which results in a direct negative impact on people’s health, pollution, and even contributes to global warming.
 That is why more and more countries are adopting policies on e-waste.
-In 2019, 78 countries had policies, regulations, or laws in place that regulated e-waste, which covered 71 % of the world’s population.
-However, the global collection rate averages only 17 %, with Europe collecting around 55 % WEEE.
+In 2023, 81 countries had policies, regulations, or laws in place that regulated e-waste, which covered 72 % of the world’s population.
+However, the global collection rate averages only 22.3 %, with Europe collecting around 42.8 % WEEE.
 Not only the number, but the standards of treatments vary greatly around the world.

 E-waste collectors grouped themselves in the WEEE Forum in 2002 – the only international group of producer responsibility organizations (PROs) dedicated to the take-back and treatment of electrical and electronic waste.
 WEEE Forum is comprised of forty-six not-for-profit members which are mandated by 46,000 producers of electrical and electronic products.
 In 2021, the PROs from WEEE Forum collected 3.1 million tonnes of e-waste, equivalent to 310 Eiffel Towers.
 Over the past two decades, they have collectively managed in excess of thirty-five million tonnes.